This page contains information about transgender populations, support groups and resources for transgender/cross-dressers, their spouses and families.

 TOTAL Estimated Transgender Male to Female | 9,124,198*** |

-Over 13.1 million, out of the 13.68 million transgender are not pursuing a full-time expression of their gender-divergence.
-A full 8.7 million of these are men, and 4.4 million are women.
+Many of these numbers, although appearing specific, are largely based on deciphering or expanding on available information.
+They are basically a “best guess” according to data collected by the Human Rights Campaign (HRC) published in 2000.
+At the time, over 13.1 million, out of the 13.68 million estimated were not pursuing a full-time expression of their gender-divergence, but were cross-dressing to various degrees.
+A full 8.7 million of these were men, and 4.4 million were women.
 The numbers could even be higher in that many individuals still remain unidentified or closeted.
-According to the 2000 census, there are over 400,000 people (male and femlae) who are living full-time as the gender opposite their declared birth gender.
-This number is by most accountings closer now to 750,000.
+In the 2000 census, there were over 400,000 people (male and female) who are living full-time as the gender opposite their declared birth gender.
+This number, by most accountings, is now 1.6 million.

 ***The figure of 13.68 million has been produced by Human Rights Campaign (HRC) and confirmed by various groups including the American Medical Association (AMA).
 This figure attempts to include all individuals falling under the general category of transgender.
 An estimated 95% of these are closeted cross-dressers. (see 2000 census) Due to the social, religious and even, at times, medical ignorance concerning gender identity, these estimates are difficult to verify.
 However, even the most conservative accounting would show gender identity is a concern to a large amount of people in the US.
 There is a concerted effort being made by various groups to include questions about gender identity in future census polls.